Internal Revenue Service United States Department of the Treasury

 Case Study

-Juan and Judith are Puerto Rican residents who use the Married Filing Jointly filing status.
+Juan and Judith are residents of Puerto Rico under age 65 who use the Married Filing Jointly filing status.
 Juan earned $39,780 working for the federal government during this tax year.
-Judith made $19,520 from her job at the Puerto Rico Banco Santurce.
+Judith made $19,520 from her job at a bank in Puerto Rico.

 They have a total of $16,223 in itemized deductions that do not apply to a specific type of income.